cardano-foundation/CIPs/CIP-onchain-cert-metadata/README.md

         ],
     "reportHash": "c6bb42780a9c57a54220c856c1e947539bd15eeddfcbf3c0ddd6230e53db5fdd"
   },
-  "summary": "This is the summary of the report."
-  "disclaimer": "This is the legal disclaimer from the report", "scripts": [
+  "summary": "This is the summary of the report.", "disclaimer": "This is the legal disclaimer from the report", "scripts": [
         {